Automorphic symmetries and $ AdS_n $ integrable deformations: Conclusions and remarks

 \section{Conclusions and remarks}

-We have developed a method that allows to find new integrable models and their deformations without directly solving YBE.
-To achieve that, it is possible to exploit automorphic symmetry to build conserved charges and apply property of the integrable commuting hierarchy.
+We have developed a method that allows to find new integrable models and their deformations without direct resolution of the YBE.
+To achieve that, one is required to use automorphic symmetry to build conserved charges and apply property of the integrable commuting hierarchy.
 Application of invariant transformations to the solution space provides solution generators and the corresponding $ R $-matrix is found by bottom-up approach from $ \mathcal{H} $.
 That leads to new integrable models or specific extensions and demonstrates universality of the method for periodic or infinite open systems described by a variety of symmetry algebras \cite{DeLeeuw:2019fdv, deLeeuw:2021ufg}.

-For the $ AdS $ integrability we considered a generic 8-vertex Ansatz of non-difference form and developed boost automorphism technique also for the string integrable sector, which resulted in solving differential nonlinear coupled systems.
-Generalised novel models were found, which also admitted embedding of known integrable models in $ AdS_{\{ 2,3 \}} $ space \cite{deLeeuw:2020ahe}.
+For the $ AdS $ integrability we considered a generic 8-vertex Ansatz of non-difference form and developed boost automorphism technique also for the string integrable sector, which resulted in differential nonlinear ODE problem.
+Generalised novel models were found, which also admitted embedding of known integrable models in $ AdS_{\{ 2,3 \}} $ space \cite{deLeeuw:2020ahe}, and new constructions in $ AdS_{5} $ .
 Such models obey all string integrable symmetry constraints and allow for further restrictions on their structure, as well as provide a proposal for the study of higher parametric $ \sigma $-models, their scattering matrices and quantum limits \cite{deLeeuw:2021ufg}.

-\begin{acknowledgement} I would like to thank Marius de Leeuw, Alessandro Torrielli, Ana L. Retore, Chiara Paletta and Paul Ryan for their contribution and useful discussions.
+\begin{acknowledgement} I would like to thank Marius de Leeuw, Ben Hoare, Alessandro Torrielli, Ana L. Retore, Chiara Paletta and Paul Ryan for their contribution and useful discussions.
 AP is supported by the Royal Society RGF$\backslash$EA$\backslash$180167. \end{acknowledgement}